wipegup/TechnicalHowTos/ApplicationRecordErrors.md

 # Using the "Errors" Feature of the Rail's Application Record

-The below code snippet should give context sufficient for starting to use `.errors` in Rails to provide substantive error messages when validating form information.
+The below code snippets should give context sufficient for starting to use `.errors` in Rails to provide substantive error messages when validating form information.

 Used [this article for reference on custom validations](https://blog.bigbinary.com/2016/05/03/rails-5-adds-a-way-to-get-information-about-types-of-failed-validations.html)